All Episodes

 I mean, if he's the guy that they've always advertised to us, it should be a full-grown, full-blown press conference.

-But it isn't gonna be.
+But it isn't going to be.

-Let me just give you a little prediction.
+I think the president, let me just give you a little prediction.

 What I think this statement is going to attempt to accomplish.